glacier-modding/glaciermodding.org/docs/modding/customcampaigns/campaign_menu.md

 For this tutorial, we will go over creating a new campaign category for our example campaign.

 ## Creating the `CampaignMenu.JSON.patch.json` file
 In the root folder for your mod, create a new folder named `content`.
 In that folder create another folder named `chunk0`.
-In the `chunk0` folder, create a file called `CampaignMenu.JSON.patch.json` and set the contents to this:
+In the `chunk0` folder, create a file named `CampaignMenu.JSON.patch.json` and set the contents to this:

 ```json
 {